See the Action Update page for crucial info about Arbor "Preserve" development proposal

 The developers were granted a PUD zoning but are providing none of the community benefits required for fulfillment of a Planned Unit Development.

 The developers ask for a deviation from the PUD open space requirement (to lessen the required amount).
-The open space they do propose is mostly land that has been bulldozed and replanted; it is not natural land that supports native plants and animals.
+The open space they do propose is mostly land that will be bulldozed and replanted; it is not natural land that supports native plants and animals.

 The development devastates a complex ecosystem with massive tree removal, cut-and-fill construction that alters naturally hilly topography, bulldozing of large swaths of animal habitat, and degrading dozens of wetlands.
 This type of development grossly violates the principles expressed in the Lodi Master Plan, which represents a contract with Lodi residents.